 2. You need to give honest feedback to your blogging besties.

-You know how when your friend asks you if those jeans makes her look fat, and in reality they aren’t really that flattering but you don’t want to tell her and hurt her feelings so you say “oh of course not!”
-Well, the same thing can happen when your blogging bestie asks you for advice or feedback on a piece of content, or social media graphics, or her on camera presence.
+You know how when your friend asks you if those jeans make her look fat, and in reality, they aren’t really that flattering but you don’t want to tell her and hurt her feelings so you say “oh of course not!”
+Well, the same thing can happen when your blogging bestie asks you for advice or feedback on a piece of content or social media graphics or her on-camera presence.

 You want to tell them what they want to hear, but in reality that isn’t helping anyone.

 Think about Neville.
 He thought that Harry, Ron and Hermione needed to stop sneaking out of the common room at night because they were costing Gryffindor points.
 Could you imagine how hard it was to be honest with his friends and voice his concerns?
 So difficult that even Dumbledore acknowledged it and gave Neville points toward the House Cup (which ended up pushing Gryffindor into the lead).Giving construction criticism can be hard, but sometimes it is the best thing you can do.
 Click To Tweet